Command Line Parameters

 - Check if private key file path is correct

-- Ensure certificate and private key are a matching key pair
+- Ensure certificate and private key are the same key pair

 puppet.exe --create-pup -i "C:\MyApp" -o "C:\MyApp.pup" -v 1.2 --certificate "C:\app.crt" --private-key "C:\app.key" --private-key-password "WrongPassword"Cause: Provided private key password is incorrect

-Solution: Use the correct password set when generating the key pair
+Solution: Use the correct password set when generating key pairs

 8. "Invalid version parameter"